Nkovaturient/AstrophileYard-Web-App/README.md

 ## 🎇About
--   Built a web app that encaptures you with the mysteries of the universe----
+-   Built a web app that encaptures you with the mysteries of the universe--
 -  Login
 -  Uploading ur Archive(if, u are an astrophotographer)
 -  Glance at the artistically templated' archives and Gallerxy (Galactic Gallery)